eleniharlan/elenijr.net/_posts/recipe/2014-06-24-mograbieh-land-cress-pesto.md

 ingredient_7: about half a small packet of feta cheese
 teaser: "who needs pasta when you can eat tiny dumplings? "
 ---

+This blog has been on an extended break, which somehow ended up lasting a bit longer than I thought it might.
+There are of course, multiple reasons and excuses for that:
+1. "Junior's table has moved!"
+The eponmyous table was in transit to our new home in [the modernist hills of Dulwich](http://www.c20society.org.uk/casework/dawsons-heights-the-italian-hill-town-in-dulwich/), and there hasn't been much cooking going on.
+2. "It was really hot in London this summer."
+Our old flat had the unsatisfactory choice between a poorly ventilated living space, or one that was thoroughly inflitrated by the not-always-tasty-smelling odours of the chinese takeaway next door.
+We chose to be hot and got some very good value from a cheap standing fan from Argos.
+But again, the heat meant we were (a) too hot to eat (b) way, way too hot to cook, and (c) not at all willing to sit in front of a (hot) laptop.
+3. "I've been back to my roots, and in primitive countries like Greece, there's no internet."
+This is not actually true anymore, sadly.
+These days, you can get wifi everywhere, there's no escape.
+No more remote destinations where you can literally say, I'm not accessible.
+Because this makes me sigh and tut, my way of dealing with it is to selectively pretend that I am not accessible.
+Minimal Screen Time ensues, particularly when on beautiful Aegean islands...

+But I have been eating, and cooking, and thinking about food of course.
+And as the nights draw in, I return to the comfort and warmth of ~~my glowing screen~~ the kitchen, and sit down at the table.

 ## Mograbieh